 Hire an Award-Winning, Highly Experienced Criminal Defense Lawyer for Rolling Meadows

 Rolling Meadows criminal defense lawyer, James Dimeas, is a nationally recognized award-winning criminal defense attorney.
+Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
 James Dimeas has been named a "Best DUI Attorney."
 Expertise has named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 The American Institute of Criminal Law Attorneys has recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers have recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
 AVVO has rated James Dimeas as "Superb" the highest rating possible for any lawyer in the United States of America.

 Rolling Meadows criminal attorney, James Dimeas, is always available to help you fight and win your criminal case.
 You can always contact James Dimeas for a free and confidential consultation.
 You can talk to him directly by calling him at 847-807-7405 for a personal consultation or to make an appointment at his conveniently located office in Schaumburg.
 His office is located on Golf Road just west of Roselle Road in Schaumburg.
 James Dimeas is here to help you with your criminal case.